Spectrangle: Gameplay

 The aim of the multi-player game is to score the most points by playing your trangs most effectively.

 All the trangs are placed in the cloth bag provided, each player then draws a trang from the bag.
 The player drawing the highest valued trang becomes the opening player.
 The trangs are returned to the bag and each player then draws a hand of five trangs which are placed on the table in front of the player.
 Throughout the game all trangs drawn are to remain in full view of all players.

 The opening player plays into a space on the board; this opening play can not be into numbered bonus space.
 The value of the trang is recorded as this player's score.
-The player then draws a trang from the bag to maintain a hand of four trangs on display.
+The player then draws a trang from the bag to maintain a hand of five trangs on display.
 Once played, trangs are not moved.

 Play now proceeds in turn.
 At each turn the player must, if they are able to, play a trang from their hand alongside at least one of the trangs already played.
 Wherever trangs touch they must match in colour (white matches any colour).
 The score for the play is calculated and added to the running total for that player.
 A replacement trang is then drawn from the bag as before.
 If the player is unable to play then they do not score; however, they do have the option of replacing one of their trangs with a replacement drawn from the bag.

 The score for a play is calculated by multiplying the value of the trang by the bonus value of the space and then by the number of existing trangs that the trang is placed in contact with.
 This means that a high score can be obtained if it is possible to play a trang onto a number bonus space that touches more than one existing trang.

 When all possible plays have been made the game is over.
 The total value any trangs remaining in hand is deducted from that player's total.
 The winner is the one with the highest score.